Sherwood R. Volkman-Bascom Distinguished Teaching Professor of Law Emeritus

 International economic law and policies

 Professor Irish is married to Anne V. Irish and they have two children.
-It is a special joy to him that both of his children graduated from the UW Law School and now have successful careers - one in Madison and the other in Taipei.
+It is a special joy to him that both of his children graduated from the UW Law School and now have successful careers - one in Madison while the other divides his time between Taiwan and Switzerland.
 His wife, who is a retired bookseller, sometimes wonders how she had the misfortune to wind up in a family with three lawyers.